blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Smriti asserts the importance of Shruti

 ### Template
+- Title
 	- Brief
-	- [Any Specific Nuances]
+	- [Any Specific Nuances] (Early)
 	- Foundational Texts
 	- Metaphysics
-- Epistemology
+	- Epistemology (Pramaanas)
-- General Description
+	- General Description (Evolution of Nature (Why), Liberation, Cause and Effect, Cosmic Evolution (How))
 	- Glossary of Terms
-- [Any Specific Nuances]
+	- [Any Specific Nuances] (Later)

 ### Detailed Description